 Point Two

 This isn't just about a gondola.
-It's a permanent change to the City's Zoning Ordinance.
+It's a permanent change to Lookout Mountain's building rules, no matter who owns the property.

 There's no end date.
 Even if the gondola is never built, the rule change stays on the books forever.
 And future projects in this category, on this property or any future owner's property, wouldn't need to come back to the City for approval.